voussoir/etiquette/README.md

 It is expected that you create a shortcut file or launch script so you don't have to type the whole filepath every time.

 ### Running Etiquette REPL

+1. Use `etiquette_cli init` to create the database in the desired directory.

-Run `python etiquette_repl.py` to launch the Python interpreter with the PhotoDB pre-loaded into a variable called `P`.
+2. Run `python frontends/etiquette_repl.py` to launch the Python interpreter with the PhotoDB pre-loaded into a variable called `P`.
 Try things like `P.new_photo` or `P.digest_directory`.

 Note: Do not `cd` into the frontends folder.
 Stay in the folder that contains your `_etiquette` database and specify the full path of the frontend launcher.
+For example:

     Windows:
     D:\somewhere> python D:\Git\Etiquette\frontends\etiquette_repl.py